jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 [Sinopia][SINOPIA], available at [https://sinopia.io][SINOPIA] is an open-source, cloud-based collaborative linked-data cataloging environment that could be used in a production environment.
-The Sinopia project's primary software development team are members of the Stanford University Libraries with Michelle Futornick the project owner who directs the priorities and communicates the user's needs and requirements to the development team in an iterative manner following [Agile](#AGLE1) software practices.
+The Sinopia project's primary software development team are members of the Stanford University Libraries, with Michelle Futornick ,the project owner who directs the priorities and communicates the users needs and requirements to the development team in an iterative manner following [Agile](#AGLE1) software practices.

 The Agile development methodology provides an approach and processes for responding to changes in requirements or environment by emphasizing flexibility and adapting to those changes.
-Specific Agile practices of the Stanford development team uses include pair programming, testing, stand-up meetings, planning sessions, and sprints.
+Specific Agile practices of the Stanford development team uses include pair programming, unit and integration testing, stand-up meetings, planning sessions, and sprints.
 In pair programming two or more developers collaborate together to code or solve specific problems by having one programmer type while both developers talk through the problem together thereby increasing code comprehension and knowledge transfer within the team.
 Another critical Agile practice used by the Sinopia development team is creating unit tests for specific Javascript modules and integration tests that test interactions between multiple components and modules in the code base through scripting actions in a headless web browser.
 The Sinopia development team also has daily stand-up meetings where the developers check-in with each other and the product owner on progress and challenges encountered in the previous day and to plan for the upcoming day.
-Finally, the Sinopia team organized to one-to-two week sprints that attempted to accomplish a specific goals and tasks within the time period that also included a planning meeting at the beginning of the sprint and weekly storytime meeting where challenges and issues that usually required the project owner feedback and decisions that are then incorporated into the sprint execution.
+The Sinopia team organized to one-to-two week sprints that attempted to accomplish a specific goals and tasks within the time period.
+Each sprint also included a planning meeting at the beginning of the sprint and weekly storytime meeting where challenges and issues that usually required the project owner feedback and decisions that are then incorporated into the sprint execution.

-At the start of the Sinopia project, the decision made by team was to build the linked data editor based on the previous development work done by the Library of Congress in the creation of their [BIBFRAME Editor][BFE] or BFE along with supporting projects like the [BIBFRAME Profile Editor](https://github.com/lcnetdev/profile-edit) and [Verso](https://github.com/lcnetdev/verso).
-The Library of Congress catalogers have been using the BFE to cataloging books and other materials for specific workflows related to the Library of Congress infrastructure.
+At the start of the Sinopia project, the decision was made by team to build the linked data editor based on the previous development work done by the Library of Congress in the creation of their [BIBFRAME Editor][BFE] or BFE, along with supporting projects like the [BIBFRAME Profile Editor](https://github.com/lcnetdev/profile-edit) and [Verso](https://github.com/lcnetdev/verso).
+The Library of Congress catalogers have been using the BFE to catalog books and other materials for specific workflows related to the Library of Congress infrastructure.
-Christine Harlow, now at Temple University, created Sinopia's architecture for deploying first a forked version of the Library of Congress BIBFRAME Profile in [Amazon Web Services](https://aws.amazon.com/) (AWS) with the Linked Data Editor to follow.
-Because the initial BFE codebase was a monolithic Javascript module and the BFE lacked any unit or integration tests, it was decided that a hard fork of the BFE code base for Sinopa Linked Data Editor was necessary in order to address design and implementation shortcomings present in the BFE.
-In addition, a new backend architecture was necessary that leveraged AWS services like [Cognito](https://aws.amazon.com/cognito/) a user authentication service and to host an instance of [Trellis](https://www.trellisldp.org/), a linked-data platform that allows the use of a Postgres relational database to store the output of the Linked Data Editor.
+Christine Harlow, now at Temple University, created Sinopia's architecture for deploying first a copy of the of the Library of Congress BIBFRAME Profile, called a fork, in [Amazon Web Services](https://aws.amazon.com/) (AWS) with the Linked Data Editor to follow.
+Because the initial BFE codebase was a monolithic Javascript module and the BFE lacked any unit or integration tests, it was decided that a fork of the BFE code base for Sinopa Linked Data Editor was necessary in order to address design and implementation shortcomings present in the BFE.
+In addition, a new backend architecture was necessary that leveraged AWS services like [Cognito](https://aws.amazon.com/cognito/), a user authentication service, and to host an instance of [Trellis](https://www.trellisldp.org/), a linked-data platform that allows the use of a Postgres relational database to store the output of the Linked Data Editor.